Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Constraints in the Distributed Setting

-In order to provide compact formulations in the sequel, we first construct the sets $\mathcal{W}_i\subseteq\mathbb{R}^{n_{wi}}$ which satisfy for all $i\in\{1:N\}$, by simply taking the Cartesian product of the $\mathcal{W}_{\ell j}$ sets appearing in \eqref{eq:Wi_suf_sets}.
-Since the aim of the second layer is to constrain the state variables of the network and those of the implementations given in \eqref{eq:area_NRF} to the sets $\mathcal{X}_i$ and $\mathcal{W}_i$, respectively, we consider that the initial conditions of the first layer's closed-loop system satisfy $x_{ci}\in\mathcal{X}_i$ along with $w_{ci}\in\mathcal{W}_i$, for all $i\in\{1:N\}$.
-In this case, the definitions introduced in \eqref{eq:noise_init} yield \phantom{ }
+To provide compact formulations in the sequel, we first construct a collection of sets $\mathcal{W}_i\subseteq\mathbb{R}^{n_{wi}}$ which satisfy for all $i\in\{1:N\}$, by simply taking the Cartesian product of the $\mathcal{W}_{\ell j}$ sets appearing in \eqref{eq:Wi_suf_sets}.
+Since the chief goal of the second layer is to constrain the state variables of the network and those of the implementations given in \eqref{eq:area_NRF} to the sets $\mathcal{X}_i$ and $\mathcal{W}_i$, respectively, we consider that the initial conditions of the first layer's closed-loop system satisfy $x_{ci}\in\mathcal{X}_i$ along with $w_{ci}\in\mathcal{W}_i$, for all $i\in\{1:N\}$.
+In this case, the definitions from \eqref{eq:noise_init} yield \phantom{ }

-for all $i\in\{1:N\}$, which allows us to construct along with { \begin{remark} Note that, in choosing the sets from \eqref{eq:cmd_sets_2}, one negotiates a command-budgeting balance (as limited by $\mathcal{U}_i$) between the first and second layers.
-This induces a trade-off associated with selecting the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2}, since the more freedom to act $u_{s1i}[k]$ is given, via the set from \eqref{eq:cmd_sets_1}, its effect will expand throughout the sets from \eqref{eq:feedback_set} and \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b}.
-Similarly, if the network's areas are not all \emph{perfectly decoupled} (recall Remark~\ref{rem:decup}), then too much leeway given to $u_{s1i}[k]$ and $u_{s2i}[k]$ may result in significant area cross-coupling.
-In this case, one may derive an extended version of the technique from \cite{R8C} (which manifests its procedure's effectiveness on only two collaborating areas) to mitigate these particular aspects.
+for all $i\in\{1:N\}$, which allows us to construct along with { \begin{remark} In choosing the sets from \eqref{eq:cmd_sets_2}, one negotiates a command-budgeting balance (as limited by $\mathcal{U}_i$) between the first and second layers.
+This choice induces a trade-off associated with selecting the sets from both \eqref{eq:cmd_sets_1} and\eqref{eq:cmd_sets_2}, since the more freedom to act $u_{s1i}[k]$ is given, via the set from \eqref{eq:cmd_sets_1}, its effect will expand throughout the sets from \eqref{eq:feedback_set} and \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b}.
+Similarly, if the network's areas are not all \emph{perfectly decoupled} (recall Remark~\ref{rem:decup}), then too much leeway given to $u_{s1i}[k]$ and to $u_{s2i}[k]$ may result in significant area cross-coupling.
+In this case, one may derive an extended version of the technique from \cite{R8C} (which demonstrates its effectiveness for only two collaborating areas), so as to mitigate these particular aspects.
 Section~4 in \cite{R8C} also provides valuable insight into negotiating this particular type of trade-off. \end{remark} }